pactus-project/pactus.org/docs/guide/learn-cryptography.md

 ```

 We have also a reserved hash which we call it UndefHash. `UndefHash` used to refer to the genesis
 block.
-When a validator sees an invalid block it votes to `Undefhash`
+When a validator sees an invalid block it votes to `Undefhash`.

 ```
 UndefHash: 0000000000000000000000000000000000000000000000000000000000000000